elxgy/ttv/README.md

 # ttv
-text to voice aplication because im lazy to read
+text to voice application because im lazy to read